peteamiri/Tutorials/Enterprise_Architect/TOGAF/TOAG Cheat Sheet.md

 * Identify the baseline (AS-IS) architecture
 * Identify the target (TO-Be) architecture
 * Identify the GAP between baseline andd target architecture
+* Define the roadmap as how to get to the target architecture

 ### What are the Common inputs for all phases